therobotinitiative/weblectricfence/README.md

 Implementation bean of this interface is required.
 DefaultExcludeAuthenticationFilter class is provided.
 The Spring Boot starter uses this implementation if "excludeFilter" is missing.

+# AuthenticationWorker and Authenticator

+AuthenticationWorker handles all the authentication related actions required by the library, but the actual authentication is delegated into Authenticator bean which MUST be provided by the application.